Updated for 2019; 5 money mistakes we all keep making

 Yes, if the washing machine packs in, or your car breaks down, or if your fur child gets sick and needs to go to the vets and you need cash fast you can often get a short-term loan to help.
 However, such things should really be a last resort.

-Having a rainy day fund can bring you a great deal of peace of mind and help you stay out of debt.
+Having a rainy day fund can bring you a great deal of peace of mind.
+It can improve your credit and help you stay out of debt.
 And they are easier to build up than you might imagine.
 That £2.50 you spend on that tiny little Flat White from Starbucks every morning on the way to work?
 Stop doing that and bring your coffee from home and you could stash away £12.50 a week, which will turn into £50 a month.